jkingportfolio/CI_PP1_TheCocktailBar/README.md

 </details>

-11. As a returning user i would want to find the owners social media accounts
+11. As a returning user I would want to find the owner's social media accounts

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |